Surfshark Chromecast Guide: How to Use Surfshark on Chromecast

 If you do not want to change router or hotspot settings, you can keep things simple.
 Just install Surfshark on your phone or computer, connect to a server, and cast directly from that device.

 For example, open Netflix on your phone with Surfshark running, choose a movie available in another country, and cast it to Chromecast.
-The traffic will pass through the VPN on your phone.
-This is often the fastest way to use Surfshark with Chromecast.

 Benefits of Using Surfshark with Chromecast